-Students are expected to be in their seats ready to work when the tardy bell rings.
-Students who are not in their seats are marked tardy with consequences assigned by the classroom teacher.
+Students are expected to be in their seats ready to work before the bell rings at the beginning of each period.
+Students who arrive late to class (which includes guidance) will be assigned detention.

 Early Dismissal

 Any time it is necessary for a student to be dismissed from school before the regular dismissal time, the parent will be notified.
 If a parent/guardian requests an early dismissal, s/he must notify the school.
 If the parent/guardian wants someone else to pick up his/her child, it must be a responsible adult designated by the parent or guardian.
 Office staff must receive parental approval before permitting any student to leave school early, and students must sign out in the office.
 Early dismissal passes will be issued to students who give advanced notification of the early dismissal to the office.
 These passes should be shared with teachers.
 Students who leave school without securing parental approval and signing out are considered to be skipping school.